Alabama vs. Clemson: Odds, spread, over/under - November 28

 - Odds to win the national championship: +3500

-- Sportsbooks rate Alabama much lower (18th-best in college basketball) than the computer rankings do (10th-best).
+- Alabama is 19th-best in the country in terms of its odds to win the national championship (+3500), much lower than according to the computer rankings (10th-best).

-- Based on its moneyline odds, Alabama has a 2.8% chance of winning the national championship.
+- With odds of +3500, Alabama has been given a 2.8% chance of winning the national championship.

 Clemson Futures Odds